Rock of Love: Charm School: Fugly Dating

 Back at the house, Heather is trying to sleep off her hangover and has an asthma attack.
 Lacey decides this would be time for some payback for when Heather yelled at Brandi C. when she was drunk.
 Brandi C., still very drunk, is convinced by Lacey to harass Heather.
 Destiney, Brandi M., and Kristy Joe try to get Brandi C. to stop yelling and try to get her out of the room.
 The confrontation ends with Brandi C. spitting in Destiney's face, and Lacey escorting Brandi C. out of the room.
 Heather talks to Lacey and Lacey brings up that Heather thinks she's an A-list Celebrity and Heather responses, "I am, bitch!"
 Heather, fed up with all the drama, talks to her mom on the phone, while Lacey continues to harass her.
 In frustration, Heather throws a plate at the wall, nearly hitting Lacey.
 The next day, Brandi C. doesn't remember what happened the previous night.
 After hearing from Jessica she spat in Destiney's face, Brandi C. talks to Destiney, apologizing for her actions.
 Destiney forgives her, but tells her that she needs to stop hanging with Lacey and to stop drinking.
 Heather has a private meeting with Sharon about what happened the night before, explaining that she was just angry and was just venting her anger, and didn't want to fight with anybody.

-At elimination, Sharon lashes out at Lacey for instigating the fights in the house, and Lacey blames Heather for all of it, saying that Heather tried to throw the plate at her head on purpose.
-Jessica says Heather threw the plate at the wall, not her head.
+At elimination, Sharon lashes out at Lacey for instigating the fights in the house, and Lacey blames Heather for all of it, saying that Heather tried to throw the plate at her head on purpose and that she was only sticking up for her friend, Brandi C, because Heather yelled at Brandi C. Jessica says Heather threw the plate at the wall, not her head.
 When Lacey tries to interrupt her, Jessica says it's her time to talk, which impresses the judges, since Jessica is standing up for herself.
 Heather, growing flustered, tells the deans that Brandi C. spat in Destiney's face.
 Sharon tells Brandi C. that spitting is childish, against the law, and disgusting.
-Sharon asked Destiney if she wants Brandi C. to go home, and Destiney says that she would rather see Lacey go home.
+Sharon asked Destiney if she wants Brandi C. to go home, and Destiney says that she would rather see Lacey go home, because Lacey always instigates.
 Sharon decides to eliminate Brandi C., expressing disappointment as she felt Brandi C. was improving.
 Riki says he thought she could have won the entire competition, and regrets having such a high opinion of her.
 Lacey realizes that she is now alone in the house, with all the other girls against her.
+Sharon continues to reprimand Lacey for instigating and riling people up.